namnh68/Debugging_Openstack_with_Pycharm-Pro5/README.md

 <img class="image__pic js-image-pic" src="http://image.prntscr.com/image/27222f597a0142d4820597d1a6ef4ed5.png" alt="" id="screenshot-image">

 - (1): Type of connect to VM.
-We choose SFTP.
+We will choose SFTP.

 - (2): The address of VM.